What Is an Agile Manifesto?

-The manifesto has permeated itself into all facets of business, even though it was created explicitly for business.
+The manifesto has permeated itself into all facets of the business even though it was created explicitly for business.

-WIth that being said, terms like “faux agile” and “dark agile” have become synonymous with the monetization of agile education and consulting.
-It’s been coined “the agile industrial complex.”
+Terms like “faux agile” and “dark agile” have become synonymous with the monetization of agile education and consulting.
+It’s coined “the agile industrial complex.”

-This is because we believe that agile is a cultural value, and all teams, whether it’s sales and marketing or software development should be empowered to work as they best see fit.
-Without that cultural focus, the true core of the agile methodology is lost.
+We believe that agile is a cultural value, and all teams, whether sales and marketing or software development, should be empowered to work as they best see fit.
+Without that cultural focus, the actual core of the agile methodology gets lost.